carzinoautos-setup/plugin/README.md

 # Carzino Plugin Repository

-This repository contains the **Carzino WordPress Plugin** and all related configuration for GitHub Actions builds and deployment.
+This repository contains IS the **Carzino WordPress Plugin** and all related configuration for GitHub Actions builds and deployment.

 ## Structure